jorge-llanque/JavaScript-Vanilla/README.md

 ```

 ## TECHNOLOGIES AND TOOLS
- In general I'm using javascript for the development.
+ In general I'm using Javascript for the development.
 But for more specification I'm using:
  * Javascript
  * CSS3
  * HTML5